-The following essay topic analysis examines UT Austin / McCombs (McCombs) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines UT Austin / McCombs (McCombs) MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 We will learn a lot about your professional background through your résumé and letter of recommendation.
 We want to get to know you further.
 Please introduce yourself.
 Select only one communication method you would like to use for your response.

 - Write an essay (250 words), OR

 This is the eighth year running that McCombs has asked applicants to introduce themselves in some context, as part of the essay section of the application, and the seventh year that they’ve offered the option of doing so via video profile.
 This would suggest that the adcom has been pleased with the information this prompt has yielded.

 We’ll comment a bit more on format in a bit.
 In terms of content, this essay allows the adcom to assess how prospective students would present themselves, requiring applicants to reflect carefully on the aspects of their backgrounds that they consider most interesting and valuable.
 We also strongly encourage applicants to use this opportunity to showcase elements of their personalities and candidacies that they will not have the chance to address in their responses to the other application essay.
 Perhaps you have a particularly interesting accomplishment or hobby to share, or an aspect of your heritage or hometown of which you’re especially proud.
 Finally, it will be important to pay attention to the balance of content in your introduction.
 The most effective responses to this question will portray the applicant as sincere, well-rounded, likable, and excited about McCombs.